vertexproject/synapse/docs/synapse/devguides/devops_general.rst

 Once your CA returns a signed certificate in PEM format, place it in the expected location (``~/.syn/certs/hosts/cortex.vertex.link.crt`` in this example) and it will be loaded when you start your service.

+Tips for Better Performance
+***************************

+The Cortex process acts as the database for all configuration and graph data.
+Inasmuch, it interacts with the operating system in similar ways as other database systems like PostgreSQL or MySQL, and recommendations for good performance for other database systems may also apply to running a Synapse Cortex.

+Database systems run best when the amount of RAM available exceeds the size of the data being stored.
+Barring having more RAM than data, the closer you can get, the better.

+As the database constantly accesses persistent storage, minimizing storage latency is important for a high performance Cortex.
+Locating the Cortex on a filesystem backed to a mechanical hard drive is strongly discouraged.
+For the same reason, running the Cortex from an NFS filesystem (including NFS-based systems like AWS EFS) is discouraged.

+The default settings of most Linux-based operating systems are not set for ideal performance.

+Consider setting the following Linux system variables.
+These can be set via /etc/sysctl.conf, the sysctl utility, or writing to the /proc/sys filesystem.

+``vm.swappiness=10``
+    Reduce preference for kernel to swap out memory-mapped files.

+``vm.dirty_expire_centisecs=20``
+    Define "old" data to be anything changed more than 200 ms ago.

+``vm.dirty_writeback_centisecs=20``
+    Accelerate writing "old" data back to disk.

+``vm.dirty_background_ratio=2``
+    This is expressed as a percentage of total RAM in the system.
+After the total amount of dirty memory exceeds this threshold, the kernel will begin writing it to disk in the background.
+We want this low to maximize storage I/O throughput utilization.

+    This value is appropriate for systems with 128 GiB RAM.
+For systems with less RAM, this number should be larger, for systems with more, this number may be smaller.

+``vm.dirty_ratio=4``
+    This is expressed as a percentage of total RAM in the system.
+After the total amount of dirty memory exceeds this threshold, all writes will become synchronous, which means the Cortex will "pause" waiting for the write to complete.
+To avoid large sawtooth-like behavior, this value should be low.

+    This value is appropriate for systems with 128 GiB RAM.
+For systems with less RAM, this number should be larger, for systems with more, this number may be smaller.

+    This setting is particularly important for systems with lots of writing (e.g. making new nodes), lots of RAM and relatively slow storage.

 Client-Side Certificates for Authentication
 *******************************************